OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 PROS

-• This model has a spacious foot box and comes in wide sizes for those with high-volume feet
+• Spacious toe box and available in wide sizes for high-volume feet

 CONS